Couple looking at an investment portfolio.

 Consider your lifespan

-In addition, you need to take into consideration how long you might live.
-People are generally in better health and living longer, more active lives than ever before.
-According to the Social Security Administration, a man reaching age 65 today can expect to live to 84; a woman, 87.
-Those are only averages — one in 10 people will live past age 95.
+In addition, you need to take into consideration how long you might live when retirement planning.
+People are generally in better health and living longer, more active lives than ever before once they reach retirement age.
+According to the Social Security Administration, a man reaching age 65 today can expect to live to 84, while women can expect to live to 87.
+Those are only averages, and one in 10 people might even live past age 95.

+So how much money do you need to retire?
 With so many factors to consider, estimating retirement needs can be difficult.
-Our retirement calculator is a good place to start.
-To see if you're on track, answer a few questions about your goals, how much you're saving now, and your retirement income sources.
+A retirement calculator may be a good place to start.
+To see if you're on track, answer a few questions about your goals, how much you're currently saving and your retirement income sources.

 Start a quote